promudith1998/promudith1998/README.md

 # 💫 About Me:

-🔭Perfect Business Solution Services (Pvt) Ltd<br>👯 I’m looking to collaborate  Node js React Js Next Js Projects and Data Science Related Projects<br>🤝 I’m looking for help with New Oppertunities <br>🌱Python Machine Learning<br>💬 Busy try Agian Another Day<br>⚡ catch me If You Can
+🔭 Associate Software Engineer at **Perfect Business Solution Services (Pvt) Ltd**
+👯 I’m looking to collaborate on **Node.js, React.js, Next.js, and Data Science-related projects**
+🤝 Open to **new opportunities**
+🌱 Currently growing my expertise in **Python and Machine Learning**
+💬 A bit busy—please try again another day!
+⚡ Catch me if you can!

 ## 🌐 Socials: